Common Name: Northern Red-legged Frog

 Size: 3.3 inches

-The Northern Red-legged Frog is found along the western coast of North America.
+The Northern Red-legged Frog lives in the Pacific Northwest.
 They breed from January to March depending on how far north they are located.
-Farther north they are, the later they breed.
+The farther north they are, the later they breed.
 Egg masses from the frogs number between 300 and 5000 eggs.
-Eggs hatch in about a week into tadpoles.
+The eggs hatch in about a week into tadpoles.
 The tadpoles take 3 to 7 months to fully undergo metamorphosis.
 Some of the tadpoles take until the next spring to turn into frogs.
 Adult frogs can live up to 10 years.

 5 thoughts on “Northern Red-legged Frog (Rana aurora)”